kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/index.md

 demo: "https://lunch-roulette.netlify.com"
 github: "https://github.com/kdelalic/lunch-roulette"
 tech:
  - ReactJS
  - Material UI
  - NodeJS
 ---
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Nam aliquam sem et tortor consequat id porta.
 ```

-In order to add a project to my projects page, I simply have to create a new markdown file with the information above, put it in the appropriate directory for projects, and that's it.
+In order to add a project to my projects page, I simply have to create a new markdown file with the information above, put it in the appropriate directory for projects, and that's it!
 My new project will be appended to the other projects on the projects page with almost no additional work besides writing the actual content of the post.

 ## Try it out